 Remove fan mounting plate by undoing the three fixing screws d.
 Rotate the fan through 90° so that the fan nozzle points sideways.
+Fit the fan extension "B" on the fan nozzle and secure it in place using some silicone and "E" screw.
 Secure the fan to the plate in the new position using screws in position c.
-Insert the connectios pipe B and fix with screw.